Background and Summary

 and federal legislation, including that of No Child Left

-Behind, achievement testing in reading and mathematics is
+Behind, achievement testing in mathematics and reading is

 administered in nearly every state.
 They report on every